Boki136/footlook/README.md

 ## **Wireframes**

 All wireframes were created in InVision Studio, and all of them were created as deatailed as possible to allow development/implementation phase to focus on code specifically.
-They can all be preview here [here](media/wireframes).
+They can all be previewed here [here](media/wireframes).